robbestad/zf2blog/README.md

 2. Create a folder named cache in /data and make it writable (for Twig templating)

+3. You must allow htaccess to be readable

 Virtual Host
 ------------
 Afterwards, set up a virtual host to point to the public/ directory of the